rbtnn/vim-pterm/README.md

 ### :PTermHide
 Close the popup window opened by `:PTermOpen`.
-This command is defined in a terminal buffer of `:PTermOpen`.
+This command is defined only in a terminal buffer of `:PTermOpen`.

-### :PTermPinned
+### :PTermPin
 Pin the terminal-buffer to current tabpage.
-This command is defined in a terminal buffer of `:PTermOpen`.
+This command is defined only in a terminal buffer of `:PTermOpen`.

 ## Keymappings
 This plugin provides following keymappings.
 These keymappings can toggle it.